3 Types Of Training Video Editing Software

 19. Lumen5

 Lumen5 is a cloud-based tool to create training videos, explainers, business presentations, and more.
-It features automatic content integration from third-party sources, AI-assisted editing, automated keyword highlighting, and many other functions that save the users’ time.
-Lumen5 supports resolutions of up to 1080p and three main aspect ratios: 16:9, 1:1, and 9:16.
+It features automatic content integration from third-party sources, AI-assisted editing, automated keyword highlighting, and many other functions that save users' time.
+Lumen5 supports resolutions of up to 1080p (on Starter tier and above; Basic tier does not include 1080p export) and the following aspect ratios: 16:9 and 1:1.

 Lumen5